afnog/sse/virtualization/ganeti-exercise.md

 	sudo gnt-instance remove burnin.example.com

-### Add a second Node

-We want to create a replicating Instance (virtual machine) with high availability, so we need a second Node to host the backup copy of this Instance.

-Create a new virtual machine and configure it using the same instructions as above, up to the point of creating a cluster, but don't create a new cluster.
-Use a different hostname, for example `ganeti2.pcXX.sse.ws.afnog.org`, which must also be listed in `/etc/hosts`.
-The `/etc/hosts` file should be exactly the same on both hosts.

-Enable remote root logins by SSH on the new server, by editing `/etc/ssh/sshd_config` and changing the `PermitRootLogin` setting to `yes`.
-Restart the `ssh` service.

 ### Create a Virtual Machine

 Add a hostname (to `/etc/hosts` or to a DNS domain that you control) with a